tristanpenman/cuda-examples/README.md

 ## License

-It seems pretty reasonable to me to consider this example code to be in the public domain.
+This source code has been released into the public domain.